 Kamal Gogineni is an employee of one of the Company's subsidiaries and a stockholder of the Company's common stock.
 Additionally, Mr. Gogineni is a shareholder of Radion Capital Partners ("RCP").
 RCP was the lessor under a lease between RCP and DermEbx (the "Lease").
 In connection with the Company's acquisition of assets of Radion, Inc. and DermEbx that closed in July 2014, one of the assets and obligations that the Company acquired was the Lease.
-Pursuant to the Lease, the Company is obligated to pay a total of \$22,000 and the liability is included in the minimum lease payments above, with remaining payments of \$22,000 in 2017.
+Pursuant to the Lease, the Company paid approximately \$76,000 to RCP in 2017.
+As of September 30, 2017, there is no further obligation.

-Note 7 - Stock-Based Compensation
+Note 8 - Stock-Based Compensation